 Dubbed the Emerald City by Mayor Kevin Johnson http://www.cityofsacramento.org/mayor/, Sacramento is known as one of the most diverse metropolitan cities in Northern California; fostering an estimated population of 472,178, according to the latest Census http://www.census.gov/ data recorded in April 2010.

-Much like the capitol's reputation to host diversity, in terms of culture, as does our Regional Transit Light Rail system, carrying diverse subcultures as its precious cargo.
+Much like the Capitols reputation to host diversity in terms of culture, as does our Regional Transit Light Rail community, carrying diverse subcultures as its precious cargo.

 What this data tells us is that RT Light Rail has seen consecutive increases in ridership over the last three years.

 "Ridership is tied directly to the economy.
-As unemployment rises, ridership tends to decrease; in turn, as our economy improves, ridership increases," said Regional Transit General Manager and CEO, Mike Wiley.
+As unemployement rates rise, ridership has been known to decrease and in turn, our ridership increases as our economy improves," said Mike Wiley Regional Transit general manager and CEO.

-As the economy fluctuates, more residents are choosing to use RT services, specifically the light rail, resulting in a melting pot of culture as commuters find their way around rising tuition costs, gas hikes and cut-backs in state funding.
+As the economy fluctuates, more and citizens are choosing to use RT services specifically the light rail resulting in a melting pot of commuters.

 "The system reflects the cultural diversity of Sacramento.
 It was designed to be accecible to the entire community and we strive to provide Universal Accessibility," said Wiley